Money, or lack of it, can make or break a startup. Period.

 Therefore, it is important to learn about the wider range of funding sources that are available to you.
 Whether it’s VCs, Angel Investors, Angel Syndicates, Family Offices or Crowdfunding.
 The latter of which (crowdfunding) is especially interesting as it bypasses the more traditional lending institutions, allowing accredited and non-accredited investors to invest in startups.

 Many municipalities, states and corporations also offer grants to startups.
-Which brings me to my final source of funding companies — Accelerators and Incubators.
+This brings me to my final source of funding companies — Accelerators and Incubators.
 These facilities (like Ycombinator) not only provide a monetary investment but also guidance and mentorship to help transform your idea into a successful startup.

 As explored in this article, different types of investors are active at different stages of the startup funding process — with the investment agreements and clauses becoming more specific and confusing at the later stages.